Chapter Three (1777-1792): "give beauty & granduer to the pile"

 32. The Plan

-Unfortunately for L'Enfant, to implement the plan General Washington wanted a chain of command.
+Unfortunately for L'Enfant, General Washington wanted a chain of command to implement the plan.
 The three commissioners had only been working on getting title to the land taken for the city-to-be not covered by the March agreement with the proprietors.
 Just after L'Enfant came to Philadelphia in August with his plan for the city, the president sent Jefferson and Madison to Georgetown to confer with the commissioners.
 Ellicott was available but not invited to the meeting.
 He and L'Enfant were miffed that decisions were made at the meeting without their input.
 Jefferson and the commissioners decided to have design contests for the public buildings.
 L'Enfant was stunned.
 The president vetoed the design contests, but told the commissioners to oversee L'Enfant's work.
 After having conferred about the future of their city with the president alone at Mount Vernon, L'Enfant bristled at getting an order from the commissioners.
 The summer of eclat was over.
 (14)

 To make a long story short, that bristling became just one in a series of actions and in-actions on L'Enfant's part that the commissioners and president thought were perverse.
 L'Enfant refused to show a copy of his city plan during an October auction of lots.
 L'Enfant refused to hire brick makers and dig clay for bricks.
 L'Enfant tore down the house being built by Commissioner Carroll's nephew because it was in a future street.
 The president insisted that he work under the commissioners, and at the same time told the commissioners that he thought L'Enfant was irreplaceable.
 After all, neither the commissioners nor the president had any idea how to build a capital city.